Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

-Having decided how to choose one candidate from each CEO set in a given iteration, we need a criterion of choice between the two candidates.
+usually have equivalent gradients, and operators \ref{item:max_g_mvp_1} and \ref{item:max_g_mvp_2} are usually the same (this is not always the case due to the existence of MVP-CEOs with 3 QEs; however, the difference is, in general, not significant enough to impact the results).
+In light of this, we choose to consider \ref{item:max_g_mvp_2} as the leading candidate among all MVP-CEOs.

+The next step is to decide between $T_n^{(OVP-CEO)}$ and $T_n^{(MVP-CEO)}$, since we have a tie in (generalized) gradients.
 OVP-CEOs have the benefit of being implemented with fewer CNOTs, while MVP-CEOs offer more variational freedom; the question is how to balance these factors.
-We opted for a gradient-based decision, where we add independently parameterized operators whenever they have nonzero gradients.
-This is based on the expectation that as a general rule, operators with zero gradients have no impact on the energy regardless of the value of the variational parameter, which we confirm in numerical simulations.
+We choose to allow a QE to have an individual variational parameter if and only if it has a nonzero gradient.
+This is based on the expectation that, as a general rule, operators with zero gradients have no impact on the energy regardless of the value of the variational parameter, which we confirm in numerical simulations.
 Thus, if we consider an OVP-CEO of the form $\theta(T_1^{(QE)}\pm T_2^{(QE)})$ where $T_2^{(QE)}$ has zero gradient in the current variational state, the corresponding evolution $e^{\theta(T_1^{(QE)}\pm T_2^{(QE)})}$ is equivalent to $e^{\theta T_1^{(QE)}}$ when acting on this particular state.
 Despite being equivalent in practice, the former unitary has a more efficient implementation (Fig.~\ref{cir:ceo1_explicit}) than the latter (Fig.~\ref{cir:qe1_explicit}), requiring 9 CNOTs instead of 13.

 Let us take as a simple example the case of the $H_2$ molecule, represented by four qubits in a minimal basis set.
 We use little endian ordering and assume the spin-orbitals to be ordered 1-4, where the first two are $\beta$-type and the others are $\alpha$-type.
 At the beginning of the first iteration, we represent the state by $\ket{0101}$ (the Hartree-Fock solution).
 For this system, we have only two distinct double QEs, $T_{1,3\rightarrow 2,4}^{QE}$ and $T_{1,4\rightarrow 2,3}^{QE}$.
 The first one acts as